vadimsZinatulins/Game-Boilerplate-Generator/README.md

 # Game Boilerplate Generator

-Simple application used to create boilerplate for [SDL2](https://www.libsdl.org/download-2.0.php) with key input handler
+Simple application used to create boilerplate for [SDL2](https://www.libsdl.org/download-2.0.php).
+This project will generate all files needed to build and run an SDL2 project.

 ## Dependencies
 #### C++ Compiler
-This project is build using C++ so a c++ is required (for example clang or gcc)
+Yoou need a C++ compiler (for example clang or gcc) to build this project and also to build the generated project

 #### CMake
-Cmake is used to manage the project
+To build this project you need CMake.
+Also to build the generated project you also need CMake.
 ```bash
 sudo apt-get install cmake
 ```

 #### SDL2
+SDL2 is not a direct dependency but the generated project uses it so to take advantage of the generated project you need to install SDL2
 ```bash
 sudo apt-get install libsdl2-dev
 ```